 The excess of the principal amount of the rental deposit over its present value is recognized in the statements of financial position as deferred minimum lease payments.
 Rent expense on subsequent amortization of the deferred minimum lease payments amounted to P3.5 million in 2022 and nil in 2021 and is presented as part of Rent under Selling and Administrative Expenses in the statements of comprehensive income (See Note 22).
-Rent expense on subsequent amortization of the deferred minimum lease payments amounted to P3.5 million in 2022 and spart of Rent under Selling and Administrative Expenses in the statements of comprehensive income (See Note 22).
-Rent expenses on subsequent amortization of the deferred minimum lease payments amounted to P3.5 million in 2022 and 2021 and is presented as part of Rent under Selling and Administrative Expenses in the statements of comprehensive income (see Note 22).
+Rent expense on subsequent amortization of the deferred minimum lease payments amounted to P3.5 million in 2022 and 2021 and is presented as part of Rent under Selling and Administrative Expenses in the statements of comprehensive income (see Note 22).